b---c/oauth-token-bff/main.md

 * `resource` : The identifier of the desired resource server, as defined in [@RFC8707].
 This parameter is OPTIONAL.
 * `scope` : The scope of the access request resulting in the desired access token.
 This parameter follows the syntax described in section 4.1.1 of [@RFC6749].
 This parameter is OPTIONAL.

 Both parameters MAY be absent from the request.
-Given that the frontent and the backend are components of the same application, it is possible in some scenarios for the backend to determine what token to return to the frontend without any specific requirement.
+Given that the frontend and the backend are components of the same application, it is possible in some scenarios for the backend to determine what token to return to the frontend without any specific requirement.
 For example, the application might be consuming only one resource, with a fixed set of scopes: that would make specifying that information in the request from the frontend unnecessary.

 The following is an example of request where both resource and scopes are specified.
 ```